holoviz-dev/blog/posts/mixtral/index.md

 chat_interface.servable()
 ```

+To launch a server using CLI and interact with this app, simply run `panel serve app.py` and you can interact with the model:

 <img src="./images/mistral_api.gif" width="100%" style="margin-left: auto; margin-right: auto; display: block;"></img>

 # Method 2: Run Mixtral with transformers (A100 required)